-The neighbor joining (NJ) method is similar to cluster analysis in some ways.
+The Neighbor Joining (NJ) method is similar to cluster analysis in some ways.
 The individual taxa are iteratively grouped together, forming larger and larger clusters of taxa.
-In contrast to UPGMA, neighbor joining does not assume a molecular clock, but it assumes that observed distances are close to an additive metric.
-Given an additive metric, the neighbor joining method identifies the correct tree [31] and it also correctly reconstructs trees if additivity only holds approximately [32].
+In contrast to UPGMA, Neighbor Joining does not assume a molecular clock, but it assumes that observed distances are close to an additive metric.
+Given an additive metric, the Neighbor Joining method identifies the correct tree [33] and it also reconstructs the correct tree if the given distance matrix is nearly additive, i.e., any given distance differs from the true distance in the tree by less than half of the shortest branch length in the tree [34].